Orange

 The Tradeoffs

 Old Towne's older housing stock requires budget for deferred maintenance.
 Parking around the Circle is limited and metered.
 Chapman creates weekend noise and parking competition during the academic year.
-Outside Old Towne, the city's character shifts significantly — if you're buying in the suburban eastern neighborhoods expecting the walkable downtown vibe, you won't find it.
+Outside Old Towne, the city's character shifts significantly.
+If you're buying in the suburban eastern neighborhoods expecting the walkable downtown vibe, you won't find it.
 Commute to LA runs roughly 50–90 minutes at peak hours.
 You gain authentic neighborhood character; you lose suburban quiet and predictability.

 Quick Answers